kdoore/CS2335-Gitbook/project-1-game-controller/score-update-and-display-functionality.md

         ///Code below was already here
-        gameActive = true; //this is used in other classes to control gameObjects
+        ///Ordering of this code matters, this must happen BEFORE appleTree.DropObjects gameActive = true; //this is used in other classes to control gameObjects

+        //This MUST happen AFTER gameActive is set to true
        //call DropObjects( ) in the appleTree script component appleTree.DropObjects(); //start apples dropping

         startButton.SetActive(false); //hide StartButton